Three in a row: rail trails link Salem, Derry, & Londonderry NH

 Windham Junction NH

 These are paved trails.
 They’re like boulevards without cars.
 They’re high-traffic compared with most of their unpaved cousins, but they’re off-road and therefore safer than hoofing it down any local street.
-I just stayed to the right, passed with care when I needed to pass, and kept my speed down.
+I just stay to the right, pass with care when I need to pass, and keep my speed down.
 (I never have trouble keeping my speed down.)

 Londonderry

 No sooner was the Londonderry trail extended to Harvey Road in 2019 than an informal parking lot took shape near the trailhead, doubling as an observation point for watching the planes at Manchester’s airport.
 I love that kind of efficiency.
+(Update, 2026: since construction of a culvert under Harvey Road for Little Cohas Brook, parking at that trailhead is a problem.
+Try the trailheads across from North Londonderry Elementary on Sanborn Road or the Park and Ride on NH Route 28 near I-93’s exit 5.)

 On my most recent visit on a hot summer day, I was surprised by a gentle fragrance as Little Cohas Brook came into sight.
 I gave the credit to the blooming water lilies.
 Loosestrife was in bloom as well: lovely purple color on what I’m told is a highly invasive plant.